 The Five Stripes, known for their ambitious approach in the transfer market, saw the potential in Almada and were willing to invest heavily to secure his services.
 The hefty transfer fee not only smashed the previous record for the highest transfer fee paid by an MLS club but also demonstrated the league’s growing appeal to young South American talents.

 Since his arrival in Atlanta, Almada has not disappointed, showcasing his immense talent and making a significant impact on the field.
-His ability to unlock defenses and contribute with crucial goals and assists has quickly endeared him to the Atlanta United faithful, further justifying the club’s decision to invest so heavily in his talents.
+His ability to unlock defenses and contribute with crucial goals and assists quickly endeared him to the Atlanta United faithful, further justifying the club’s decision to invest so heavily in his talents.

 Thiago Almada’s signing is a testament to MLS’s ability to attract some of the brightest prospects in world soccer.
 With clubs like Atlanta United willing to invest in the development of young talents, the league’s future looks brighter than ever.
 Almada’s success in MLS serves as a shining example of how the league can provide a platform for burgeoning stars to thrive and develop, while also raising the overall quality of play for fans to enjoy.